How Immigrant Communities Are Confronting COVID Challenges

 This story comes to us from Feet in 2 Worlds, a project that brings the work of immigrant journalists to digital news sites and public radio.

-In April, as the impact of Florida’s shelter-in-plan orders rippled through its communities, clients of the Sant La Haitian Neighborhood Center inundated the organization with phone calls to seek help in applying for unemployment.
+In April, as the impact of Florida’s shelter-in-place orders rippled through its communities, clients of the Sant La Haitian Neighborhood Center inundated the organization with phone calls to seek help in applying for unemployment.
 At peak, the North Miami-based center received nearly 200 calls per day from its mostly Haitian American clients seeking click-by-click instructions to navigate the unemployment site.

 The calls motivated Sant La to develop a computer literacy program for adults, most of whom are Creole-speakers working in the service sector.
 The pilot is set to launch in mid-November.